Reverse Sneezing in Dogs

 Home remedies to try during an episode of reverse sneezing:

 - Most commonly, reverse sneezing just requires patience — with you waiting and observing your dog.
-Reverse sneezing is over quickly, and once the episode passes, you and your pup can resume your daily activities.
+Reverse sneezing is over quickly (sometimes in just seconds), and once the episode passes, you and your pup can resume your daily activities.

 - Keep your pet as calm as possible.
 Try to be calm yourself, so your pup follows your lead.
 Speak in soothing tones.